ohmyzsh/ohmyzsh/plugins/fabric/README.md

 # Fabric

 This plugin provides completion for [Fabric](https://www.fabfile.org/).
-Fabric is a high level Python (2.7, 3.4+) library designed to execute shell commands remotely over SSH, yielding useful Python objects in return.
+Fabric is a high level Python library for executing shell commands remotely over SSH.
+It is compatible with Python versions 2.7 and 3.4+.

 To use it add fabric to the plugins array in your zshrc file.